• Ingredient Glossary & Guides

 Zizyphus Jujuba Seed Extract

 Also known as Chinese date.
-It is in the buckthorn family and behaves like jojoba.
+It is in the buckthorn family and acts like jojoba.

 Lavender